In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Prep the vegetables

-- Cut the fennel in half, cut away the stalks and core, and cut the bulb lengthwise into ¼-inch-thick slices.
+- Cut the fennel lengthwise into quarters and cut away the core; cut the quarters lengthwise into ¼-inch-thick slices.

-While the vegetables cook, prepare the remaining ingredients.
+While the vegetables and sausage cook, prepare the remaining ingredients.

-- Coarsely chop the artichoke hearts and olives.
+- Coarsely chop the artichoke hearts and olives, checking for any pits.

 - Cut away any core from the cabbage; thinly slice the cabbage.

 - Line a plate with paper towels.